 Or you can examine blog in particular… say mine! and see how my use of words changes over time:

 And is more than just seeing tags change in size or color; when you mouse over one, it gives a measure of your use of a word compare to the aggregated whole:

 And then I can compare my tags to others in the same time period, say Dean Shareski:

 or David Wiley:

 And more than just this coolness- Jason is giving away the code!
 You do need your own server to run this, and best with an ability to run cron scripts, but am already thinking that this would be a great way to assemble the feeds we collect on emerging technology for the NMC Horizon Report.

 I am just intrigued about this approach to looking at patters over time- a movie is often better than a snapshot.

 Is it just me or is this way way way cool?

 FeedVis rocks!
 Thanks Jason…

-The post "Visualizing Feed Word Clouds Over Time with FeedVis" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2008/11/feedvis/) on November 25, 2008.
+The post "Visualizing Feed Word Clouds Over Time with FeedVis" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2008/11/feedvis/) on November 25, 2008.